CosmoStat/shapepipe/docs/wiki/canfar.md

 2. SSH to VM:

-    Run the following to connect to a given VM:
+    Run the following command to connect to a given VM:

     ```bash
     ssh ubuntu@IP_ADDRESS